-In the earlier tutorials we introduced tests and how to run them using a Runner.
+In the earlier tutorials, we introduced tests and how to run them using a Runner.
 We learnt that a test runs only after the request is successful and we receive a response in return.
 However, there are many things that we might have to run before receiving the response.
-These are called as pre request script.
+These are called as pre-request script in Postman.
 The following things will be introduced to you in this tutorial

 - Scripts in Postman